SootyEngine/sooty/README.md

 ![](readme/code_preview.png)

 # Features
-- Scripting language.
+- Scripting language with highlighter.
-- Redesigned BBCode like system with Markdown features.
+- `BBCode Evolved®` with Markdown features.
-- Text animation system.
+- Advanced text animation system.
 - Built with modding support in mind.
 - Built with localization in mind.